-Portugal issues different types of visas and the one you apply for depends on the purpose of your travel to the country.
-In this case, we are focused on the Portugal Work visa and we will be sharing with you the process of the Portugal Work Visa Application.
+Portugal issues different types of visas, and the one you apply for depends on the purpose of your travel to the country.
+In this case, we are focused on the Portugal Work visa, and we will be sharing with you the process of the Portugal Work Visa Application.

-Except you are from one of the European Union member states or other countries in a visa-free agreement with Portugal, you have to apply for a Portugal Work Visa before you can be allowed to travel to and enter the country.
+Unless you are from one of the European Union member states or other countries in a visa-free agreement with Portugal, you have to apply for a Portugal Work Visa before you can be allowed to travel to and enter the country.

 Portugal Work Permit Visa Application (Step-By-Step Guide)

-Interestingly, if you are a citizen of any EU member state of which Portugal is also a member, you are free to work in Portugal without a permit and you don’t even need a visa.
+Interestingly, if you are a citizen of any EU member state of which Portugal is also a member, you are free to work in Portugal without a permit, and you don’t even need a visa.

 It is important that you apply for a residence card within six (6) months of moving to Portugal for employment.